reorx/jsoncv/README.md

 ### Convert HTML to PDF

-To maintain simplicity, jsoncv neither implement nor include any external tools to provide PDFs.
+To maintain simplicity, jsoncv neither implement nor include any external tools to generate PDFs.
 Instead, you should use the generated HTML file to convert it to a PDF document.
 The only dependency is a modern browser, the steps below takes Chrome as an example: